rjjrbatarao/XLink/README.md

 ![image](https://github.com/user-attachments/assets/b473a422-580b-44b4-93e3-03ba5f086a4d)

 ## Step 5
 10.5.50.220 is just example ip given by router to ESP32.
-If you click the `Visit Device` you will get the IP
+If you click the `Visit Device` you will get the IP and the External web link
 ![image](https://github.com/user-attachments/assets/e533cde0-7f53-4ace-a75e-84bc20582bc6)
 | Name  |  Description |
 | - | - |